 - Secret Character: A number of releases contain these, often requiring to raise the Tamagotchi in unusual ways to obtain them.
 Others require using rare items, feeding certain foods, or connecting to other Tamagotchis.

 - Soap Opera Rapid Aging Syndrome: Chamametchi, Kikitchi, and several other teen characters were popular enough with the target demographic that Bandai bumped them up to adults, so that the kids could play with the character longer.
-Though now this means Chamametchi, who is a very young girl and still in diapers, can marry and have children.
+Though now this means Chamametchi, who is a very young girl who always has her panties showing, can marry and have children.

 - Talking Poo: Lucky Unchi-kun and Super Unchi-kun.

 - Temporary Online Content: Several characters were only available to raise or marry: